What are Apprenticeships

-They are work-based training programmes, which usually take 12 to 18 months to complete.
+Apprenticeships are work-based training programmes, which usually take 12 to 24 months to complete.
 Most of the training can be ‘on the job’ at your business.
-They are a cost effective and time efficient means of training your staff in the workplace.
-Look at them as free work based training.
+They are Fully funded for levy-paying employers or a 5% contribution for SMEs.
 You can use them for existing employees and don’t have to take any new staff on to qualify for the funding.
-We specialise in the delivery of level 4 and 5 management apprenticeships.
+We specialise in the delivery of:

 How Much Will It Cost